AndrewVos/garrison/README.md

 Tasks can only be scripts at the moment.
 They can be run in parallel, and can have environment variables.

+When a set of parallel tasks are run, you won't see any output until the first tasks complete.
+Output from tasks will only show when each task completes.

 	{
 		"name": "your-task-name",
 		"script": "/some-local-file",